josdejong/mathjs/docs/expressions/security.md

 You found a security vulnerability?
 Awesome!
 We hope you don't have bad intentions and want to help fix the issue.
-Please report the vulnerability in a private way by contacting one of the maintainers via mail or an other private channel.
+Please report the vulnerability in a private way by contacting one of the maintainers via mail or another private channel.
 That way we can work together on a fix before sharing the issue with everybody including the bad guys.

 ## Stability risks